OOPSpam/blog/_posts/2022-05-20-spam-protection-for-formidable.md

 ## Honeypot

-[We wrote](https://www.oopspam.com/blog/ways-to-stop-spam#honeypot-filter-spam-with-a-hidden-field) extensively about honeypot technique and how it works.
+[We wrote](https://www.oopspam.com/blog/ways-to-stop-spam#honeypot-filter-spam-with-a-hidden-field) extensively about the honeypot technique and how it works.
 While it's not as effective as it used to be, it still prevents some bots from spamming your contact forms.
-Here is a short description on what the honeypot method is:
+Here is a short description of what the honeypot method is:

-`A honeypot field is a hidden field that meant to be filled only bots.
+> A honeypot field is a hidden field that is meant to be filled only by bots.
 Bots scan a website and fill all the fields, including the hidden field in your form.
-Formidable Forms will automatically dismiss every submission with an entry in a honeypot field.`
+Formidable Forms will automatically dismiss every submission with an entry in a honeypot field.

 Formidable Forms comes with the honeypot feature and it's enabled by default.
 If you getting spammed, first make sure this honeypot is still enabled.

-Unlike other contact form solutions like [Fluent Forms](https://www.oopspam.com/blog/spam-protection-for-fluent-forms), Formidable Forms allows you to configure honeypot in three different modes: Off, Basic and Strict.
-This is a great way to harden the spam protection.
+Unlike other contact form solutions like [Fluent Forms](https://www.oopspam.com/blog/spam-protection-for-fluent-forms), Formidable Forms allows you to configure honeypot in three different modes: _Off_, _Basic_, and _Strict_.
+This is a great way to harden spam protection.

-- Off: This is the obvious one.
-We don't recommend turning honeypot technique off.
+- **Off**: This is the obvious one.
+We don't recommend turning the honeypot technique off.
-- Basic: The default value and enabled for all the forms.
+- **Basic**: The default value and enabled for all the forms.
 Adds a hidden text field to your contact form.
-- Strict: Improvement over Basic mode.
-Adds a hidden email field which tricks bots to fill it but you may see more false positives.
+- **Strict**: Improvement over Basic mode.
+Adds a hidden email field that tricks bots to fill it but you may see more false positives.

 Always make sure the honeypot is enabled for all your forms.
 Switch from Basic to Strict mode, if you start getting spammed.
-This method is less expensive and simplest way to stop spam.
+This method is the less expensive and simplest way to stop spam.
 Once you start getting spam despite having a honeypot, look into other options.

 ![Formidable Forms Honeypot](/blog/assets/posts/formidable-forms/honeypot.png "Formidable Forms Honeypot")